 Providing technical assistance to Great Plains Area GHWIC programs in taking control of community health and wellness and reduce the burden of chronic disease and other health disparities; capturing the local and regional impact of GHW programming in the Great Plains.

 Good Health and Wellness in Indian Country (GHWIC) is a CDC-funded initiative that works with tribes and tribal organizations to reduce chronic disease and other health disparities by creating local agents of change and empowering communities to take charge of their health and wellness (see the CDC’s factsheet for more information).
 GPTEC is funded to provide technical assistance within evaluation and other areas as necessary/requested to the Component 1 Tribal grantees (Lower Brule Sioux Tribe and Winnebago Tribe of Nebraska) and to the Component 2 GHWIC Program at GPTCHB and their subawardees.

-- Working with Stella Siwan Zimmerman of ACET, Inc. to prepare a 6-segment online course covering the basics of the PSE Tool, to be uploaded and offered through GPTCHB’s Online Learning Library;
+- Worked with Stella Siwan Zimmerman of ACET, Inc. to prepare a 7-segment online course covering the basics of the PSE Tool offered through GPTCHB’s Online Learning Library (see below);

-- Finalizing protocols for and beginning to initiate a qualitative study to examine the effects of partnerships established through GHWIC at the local and regional level; and,
+- Continued the development of protocols for a qualitative study to examine the effects of partnerships established through GHWIC at the local and regional level, planned for initiation next year; and,

 As always, GPTEC will also be available to provide technical assistance, training, and other services to its organizational and tribal partners involved in the GHWIC initiative, as needed.

 Guidebook for Using the Policy, Systems, and Environmental (PSE) Tool for Community Assessment